whahn1983/wrapaur/README.md

 wrapaur
 =======

-A simple pacman and cower wrapper written in bash to help with everyday package tasks
+A simple pacman and AUR wrapper written in bash to help with everyday package tasks

 Usage: wrapaur [OPTION]...
 [PACKAGE]...
 (for multiple packages pass option each time; e.g. -i package1 -i package2)